nchahare/nchahare.github.io/_recipes/pastatuna.md

 # Easy canned tuna pasta
 Canned tuna, canned tomatoes, and pasta.
 Simple and good.

+Please refer to the [author's notes](https://nchahare.github.io/blog/2022/cooking/) if this is your first time here.

 ## ingredients
 For 4 portions.
 - 500g fusilli pasta